Make1tRain/RAG-template/README.md

 ## 🔍 How It Works
 Document Processing:

-Loading: The agent loads PDF documents from the specified directory.
+Loading: The agent loads PDF and CSV documents from the specified directory.

 Splitting: Documents are split into smaller, overlapping chunks for easier processing.